sregniftaF/deploy-BMS-dashboard/README.md

 --- | --- | ---
-done | Voltage output | Displays voltage output across the battery pack in Volts (V) done | Current output | Displays amount of current flowing through the BMS circuit in Ampere (A) done | Temperature output | Displays current average temperature reading from all 8 battery cells done | Cell readings | Displays current information about each cell done | Notification | Shows important messages to be noted by the user, e.g. overheating of battery cell done | Responsive page design | Allows the same website URL to be used on tablet, desktop or mobile devices with an eye-pleasing and intuitive dashboard interface done | Light/Dark mode | Customise dashboard appearance between day/night modes to reduce strain on user's eyes depending on the surrounding environment
+done | Voltage output | Displays voltage output across the battery pack in Volts (V) done | Current output | Displays amount of current flowing through the BMS circuit in Ampere (A) done | Temperature output | Displays current average temperature reading from all 8 battery cells in Degrees Celcius (°C) done | Cell readings | Displays current parameters of each cell done | Notification | Shows important messages to be noted by the user, e.g. overheating of battery cell done | Responsive page design | Allows the same website URL to be used on tablet, desktop or mobile devices with an eye-pleasing and intuitive dashboard interface done | Light/Dark mode | Customise dashboard appearance between day/night modes to reduce strain on user's eyes depending on the surrounding environment